After canceling Sense8, Netflix is giving the show a two-hour finale

 Even though you can argue about whether those shows should have been brought back, and about whether or not fans’ fixation on complete stories is all that healthy or realistic (I’ve enjoyed plenty of books, movies and shows despite ambiguous or cliffhanger-y endings), today’s announcement that Sense8 will get a two-hour finale feels like a very welcome gesture.

-Yes, canceling shows may be an unavoidable part of the TV business, but the subscription model seems give Netflix a little more freedom, and I’m glad it’s taking advantage of that freedom.
+Yes, canceling shows may be an unavoidable part of the TV business, but the subscription model seems to give Netflix a little more freedom, and I’m glad it’s taking advantage of that freedom.

 More importantly, for viewers (particularly passionate fans), these cancellation decisions aren’t just bottom line calculations.
 These shows contain stories and characters that we connect to, that we care about.
 By giving Sense8 a chance to say goodbye on its own terms, Netflix is acknowledging that connection.